Vikms95/js-top-battleship/_planning/steps.md

   : -->
 - Refactor renderSquaresVertically and renderSquaresHorizontally

+- Horizontal positioning at the edges of the array

   -Use that to create the gameboard later on make the gameboard with the arrays stored while placing the ships